Justin Trudeau Hasn’t Fully Accepted That Iran Shot Down A Ukrainian Jet On Accident: ‘Need Better Answers’

-As protests in Iran continue in the wake of the revelation that the downing of Ukraine International Airlines Flight PS752 was caused by an Iranian missile, killing all 176 passengers on board, Canadian Prime Minister Justin Trudeau seemingly expressed some level of doubt that the incident was an accident, as was claimed by the Iranian government.
+Protests in Iran continue in the wake of the revelation that the downing of Ukraine International Airlines Flight PS752 was caused by an Iranian missile, killing all 176 passengers on board.
+Canadian Prime Minister Justin Trudeau has seemingly expressed some level of doubt that the incident was an accident, as was claimed by the Iranian government.

 According to The Daily Mail, Trudeau indicated during a Saturday news conference that the downing of the jet, which had 57 Canadian passengers on board, is “one of the issues that we certainly need better answers to,” before saying that he’s “outraged and furious” over the deadly incident.